IDIAPJGol/ProHEpic_Antibodies/README.md

 # ProHEpic_Antibodies
 Code for the analysis of antibody levels from the ProHEpic study.

+## Use of synthetic data
+Synthetic data has been generated using the R package synthpop to be able to run the scripts.

 ## Summary of tables and figures
 Please, find more details about the calculation of each table and figure in their corresponding caption.